tom-sapletta-com/git-animation/README.md

 How to make an animation based on git commits

 ## Goal
-+ Create the IDE plugin for sending auto commit step by step
++ Create the IDE plugin for sending auto commit step by step on IDE window
   + one word / one chart
 + Create tool for showing the changes as an animation
   + commit by commit